You want smart political talk without the meltdowns?

 I could go on all day.

-So that's really where I am as a person, and I think uh the American public should demand more and expect more from their senior leaders in the military.
+And I think the American public should demand more and expect more from their senior leaders in the military.

-Well, I think when we have people like you that are willing to serve, uh, we're safer because of it.
+Well, I think when we have people like you that are willing to serve, we're safer because of it.

-What was your reaction to the blue?
+What was your reaction to the balloon?

 I'm just hugely embarrassed and very concerned.